blauskaerm/clog/README.md

 # CLog

-Clog is a simple logging library written in C.
+Clog is a simple logging library written in C. The build procedure produces a library that your project can link against.
+Features that are included in the library can be controlled by setting environment variables from your top make file.
+The table below describes implemented variables.

 | Environment variable | Description                                     | Value   | Default |
 |----------------------|-------------------------------------------------|---------|---------|